 TAG Oil is a Canadian-based production and exploration company with operations focused exclusively in New Zealand.
-With 100% ownership over all its core assets, including oil and gas production infrastructure, TAG is enjoying substantial oil and gas production and reserve growth through development of several light oil and gas discoveries.
-TAG is also actively drilling high-impact exploration prospects identified across more than 2,953,810 net acres of land in New Zealand.
+With 100% ownership over all its core assets, including extensive oil and gas production infrastructure, TAG is enjoying significant organic value creation through exploration success and ongoing development and appraisal drilling of several light oil and gas discoveries.
+As New Zealand's leading explorer, TAG actively drills high-impact conventional and unconventional exploration prospects identified in the Taranaki Basin, East Coast Basin and Canterbury Basin that covers more than 2.7 million net acres of land, prospective for major discovery in New Zealand.

 Tag Oil's work in East Coast Basin encouraging, says analyst

 Casimir Capital analyst Ryan Galloway backed his $10.00 price target and strong buy rating on Tag Oil (TSE:TAO) Monday morning after the oil and gas company announced that it kicked off its East Coast exploration in New Zealand with the first well set to prove up "billions of barrels".

 The first exploration well, Ngapaeruru-1, recently spudded on Tag’s East Coast permits.
 "The East Coast basin is encouraging for TAG because early evidence suggests the source rock is up to 600m thick, naturally fractured (improves flow rates, and may allow flow without frac), is oil charged, and overpressured," notes Galloway in his morning report on Monday.

 "This first vertical stratigraphic test well should better assess the rock for future development potential.
 If these factors are demonstrated, we see East Coast eventually becoming a premier global shale play."